mxro/maxrohde-web/content/posts/2021/2021-06-27-do-not-use-wordpress-gist-embeds/index.md

 ---
-title: 'Do not use Wordpress gist embeds'
-date: '2021-06-27'
 categories:
-  - 'productivity'
+- productivity
+date: "2021-06-27"
+primaryBlog: maxrohde.com
 tags:
-  - 'coding'
+- coding
-  - 'github'
+- github
-  - 'wordpress'
+- wordpress
+title: Do not use Wordpress gist embeds
 ---

 I was quite excited when I discovered that it is possible to embed gist links into Wordpress blog posts, and they will render as syntax highlighted code: